DavidHoenisch/cloak/README.md

 - **Centralized**: Store all secrets in `env.json`, eliminating scattered `.env` files. 🗂️
 - **Portable**: Encrypt `env.json` with tools like `age` for secure syncing across machines. 🔐

+---
+⚠️ IMPORTANT
+* As of the current version, cloak will run all commands in a `/bin/bash` sub-shell.
+The next release will allow users to configure custom shells and shell locataions.
+* When access env vars in a command passed to the sub-shell, be sure to escape it.
+For example,
+$CLOUDFLARE_API_KEY would become \$CLOUDFLARE_API_KEY.
+This is to prevent the parent-shell from expanding the variable before passing to to cloak.
+___

 ## 🛠️ Installation

 ### Option 1: Compile Locally